TBadru/sun_api/README.md

-Building a Ruby on Rails API with Swagger Documentation: A Practical Guide
+Building a Ruby on Rails API with Swagger Documentation